A big tenet of this website is that to be a force for good in the world, you have to learn how to be bad.

 Peterson says that if you’re harmless you’re not virtuous.
 There’s no virtue in being harmless.

-But if you’re a monster but don’t act monstrously, then you’re virtuous.
-And, I would add, if you can be a monster but act virtuously, then you’re a hero.
+But if you’re a monster without acting monstrously, then you’re virtuous.
+And, I would add, if you can be a monster and act virtuously, then you’re a hero.